tsengwoody/Access8Math/readme.md

 # Access8Math update log

+## Access8Math v3.7 Update

+* new feature: Auto-Complete feature in write feature.
+* Added "mixed number" rule to the Nemeth to LaTeX translator.
+* In Access8Math editor, Added close button on the upper right corner to close the Access8Math editor.
+* Fixed SimultaneousEquationsType rule(read feature).
+* Fixed "|" symbol don`t convert to text according in Unicode dictionary(read feature).
+* Fix issues with Converting ∫ Nemeth Braille to LaTeX.

 ## Access8Math v3.6 Update

 * new feature: Nemeth Braille Input, with the same functionality as LaTeX input.
 Allows for real-time interactive navigation (Alt+I) during editing and supports outputting HTML+MathML documents.